ginomempin/sample-dockerized-ros2-node/README.md

 # Sample Dockerized ROS2 Node + Python App

 The setup wraps a simple Python app in a ROS2 node and then builds it into a Docker image.
-The host PC/machine only has to setup Docker to run the node+app's inside Docker containers which can then "talk" to each other as long as they are on the same network.
+Each image can then be run inside their own Docker containers which can then "talk" to each other as long as they are on the same network.

 The sample [*ros-base*](./test/ros-base.yml) config creates 2 containers, *myapp* and *myapp-tester*, each of which is a ROS2 node.
-The *myapp-tester* sends one-way commands and requests to the *myapp* node, which can also reply with a message of its own.
+The *myapp-tester* sends one-way commands and calls services to the *myapp* node, which can also reply with messages of its own.
 The APIs of the *myapp* node is exposed to the *myapp-tester* using a *myapp_apis* package.
-The sample node+app can be configured to fit different use-cases and applications, and can scale up to many more nodes.
+The sample node+app can be configured to fit different use-cases and applications, and can scale up to communicate with many more nodes.

 The ROS aspect provides a standard messaging format and interface for different apps.
 It isolates the app development with the communication between multiple apps and resources, i.e. the app developer/s does not need to care how their app can talk with other apps because that would be the responsibility of the node developer/s.